 Hill, Carl McClellan(born: July 27, 1907 - died: April 4, 1995)

-Additional information about Dr. Carl M. Hill's background as a chemist was suggested by Dr. Allison Soult at the University of Kentucky.
+Additional information about Dr. Hill's background as a chemist was suggested by Dr. Allison Soult at the University of Kentucky.